NG-ZORRO/ng-zorro-antd/docs/contributing.en-US.md

 5. Make sure rebase your code to keep the history clean.
 6. Make sure your commit message meet the [guidelines](https://github.com/NG-ZORRO/ng-zorro-antd/blob/master/CONTRIBUTING.md#-commit-message-guidelines)

+## How to send a Pull Request

+1. fork the repo of `ng-zorro-antd`
+2. On `master`: `git remote add upstream https://github.com/NG-ZORRO/ng-zorro-antd.git`
+3. On `master`: `git pull upstream master`
+4. On `master`: `git push origin master`
+5. Checkout the feature branch (for example if the branch is called `docs-fix`): `git checkout docs-fix`
+6. On `docs-fix` I rebase: `git rebase origin/master`
+7. On `docs-fix` change the code and commit: `git commit -a`, you need to follow the [commit message guidelines](https://github.com/NG-ZORRO/ng-zorro-antd/blob/master/CONTRIBUTING.md#-commit-message-guidelines)
+8. Then, push up: `git push` (might need `-f`, just be sure you understand force pushing before you do it)
+9. Send Pull Request in the Github

 ## Development Workflow

 After cloning `ng-zorro-antd` and running `npm install` to fetch its dependencies, you can run the following commands: